 What About "Solar Panels That Work at Night"?

 Stanford researchers published a peer-reviewed study in 2022 demonstrating a modified panel that generates electricity at night using the temperature difference between the warm panel surface and the cold night sky.
-The device, combining a thermoelectric generator with a radiative cooler, produced over 100 milliwatts per square metre in controlled conditions (Yao et al., iScience, 2022).
+The device, combining a thermoelectric generator with a radiative cooler, produced over 100 milliwatts per square meter in controlled conditions (Yao et al., iScience, 2022).

 That sounds promising until you compare it to daytime solar: a standard panel produces roughly 200,000 mW/m2 under peak conditions.
 The nighttime thermoradiative output is about 2,000 times smaller, enough to trickle-charge a sensor, not power a home.
 The technology isn't commercially available and won't become economically competitive with battery storage for residential use in any near-term timeframe.